SeallEgg/basashi/README.md

 # basashi
-My personal nixos configuration.
+My personal NixOS configuration.
 Very much a WIP.

+### hosts:
+- enterprise: simple config for VMs.
+Not really in use at the moment.
+- columbia: my desktop computer (7800X3D + 4070 Super), used for gaming and playing around with Linux.
+- challenger: my Thinkpad L13 Gen 3 AMD, used primarily for studying in university.
+- ~~discovery~~: my homelab/NAS.
+Not yet built.

-Mostly based on the structure of [fazzi's NixOhEss configuration](https://gitlab.com/fazzi/nixohess) (in fact, some files are stolen verbatim).
+Mostly based on the structure of [fazzi's NixOhEss configuration](https://gitlab.com/fazzi/nixohess).
+In fact, some files were (at least initially) stolen verbatim.